 To gain professional experience and observe management at work, all of our Master of Mass Communication degree students complete a practicum during the last semester of their degree program.
 Sponsoring organizations treat practicum students as regular full-time employees of the organization.
 Our students are encouraged to use the professional practicum as an opportunity to experience working and living in locations across the United States or internationally.

 Undergraduate students have a role in the research capacity of the university.
 Undergraduates, working with a faculty sponsor, may apply for the Magellan Scholar and compete for up to $3000 to fund their research project, including travel costs.
-Be sure and read about three of our student research projects.

 Travel funds are available for our doctoral students to present their research at regional, national and international conferences.
 In addition, doctoral students who are first authors on research findings are eligible to apply for Graduate School Travel Grants to assist in funding their travels.
 Our master’s degree students also may apply for limited travel funds through the school for both academic and professional conferences.